 Free walking tours: free walking tours are a great way to see any city and learn some history along the way.

 Stroll through city parks: city parks in Australia are also free so it’s a great place to give the kids a safe place to play and also have a picnic.
+You can also buy kids rollerskates and take advantage of paved paths.

 National parks: National parks offer many benefits including spectacular landscape views and free or low-cost camping or campervan parks.